MdNomanRaghib/PowerShell/README.md

 System location: %windir%\System32\WindowsPowerShell\v1.0\Modules
 User location: %UserProfile%\Documents\WindowsPowerShell\Modules
 Import-Module: Adds one or more modules to the current PowerShell session.
+Import-Module C:\MyModule\Mymodule.psm1 (Module added to current session)
 Get-Module: Retrieves information about the modules that has been loaded into the current session.
-Remove-Module: Removes the specified module from the current session.
-Import-Module C:\MyModule\Mymodule.psm1 (Module added to current session)
-Get-Module (Retrieve details about the modules that has been loaded in the current PowerShell session)
 Now, function in the module can be loaded directly.
 Remove-Module (Removes module from current session)